jaydg/gns3-automation/README.md

 - The appliances must be already imported on the GNS3 server.
 - All nodes must have a serial (telnet) console.
-- Have the following Python modules on your system:
+- Besides a complete Python standard library, the following Python modules are required on your system:
-  - json
-  - subprocess
-  - time
+  - jinja2
-  - re
+  - pycdlib
   - requests
-  - yaml
 - Make sure the device names in the links section of the config file matches your configured settings.
 By default GNS3 uses {name}-{0}, which is translated to the appliances' name without spaces, followed by a dash and a sequence number.

 ## A final note